 Public Intoxication Law Charges - Your Legal Rights

 If you or a loved one experienced are charged with being publicly intoxicated or drunk and disorderly, you may be able to defend and fight the charge in court.

 Some of the legal factors that a public intoxication defense attorney can review with you include:

 1. Whether you or your loved ones, given the particular facts of your case, actually violated city or state law;

 2. Whether the arresting police or law enforcement officer followed the law;

 3. Whether your conduct did, or did not, constitute a criminal violation.

 Public intoxication and DUI convictions don't typically result in a long jail sentence, but the damage to your reputation can be difficult to mend and can haunt you for years to come.
-The assistance of a qualified criminal defense attorney will help try to eliminate or minimize the impact of these charges on your life.
-Schedule a free case review to discuss your case with a local attorney.
+The assistance of a qualified criminal defense attorney can help in eliminating or minimizing the impact of these charges on your life.
+Find a local criminal defense attorney today.